Prior to my move, this was a long time #1 Non-Paid 'Puppy Class' Search of over 1,000,000 Hits Page!

 Fee: See the individual class listing on the Schedule page for pricing on this class.
-The base price for a five week class is $98.
-The six week program base price is $118.
+Note the Howell program is based on tier pricing.
+The six week program base price is for Brighton and Howell Parks & Rec residents: $118.

 Whether this is your first puppy or if it has been awhile, if you need help starting your puppy until classes begin contact me.

 A home private lesson to jump start your training or give new puppy help may be available.
 If you are in the Brighton-Hartland-Howell area the fee for a two hour private is $120.
 Travel may be charged if you are out of this area.
 No contract.

 If you have attended a class and are in need of extra help, in the areas noted the fee is $80 for one to one and a half hours at your home.

 Note, if you are unknown to me, a reference is required from your vet or someone known to me.
 References will be checked - thank you for your understanding.

 This puppy class gives an excellent start!!